gustavodido/gustavodido.github.io/index.md

 #### Responsiveness

-If you have a request, you probably are inside my personal backlog, so I will **always** come back to you.
+If you have a request, you probably are inside my personal backlog, so I will _always_ come back to you.
 Also, unless I can fufill your request in a timely fashion, I will you give a sense of when it will be done.
 This is really nice, but I also expect this from my colleagues.

-Please, don't share the __too busy__ argument with me.
+Please, don't share the _too busy_ argument with me.

 ### What gives me energy?

 - **Efficiency**: as soon as I am effective in something, I start thinking how it can be more efficient.
 This is also a source of many battles (from a positive perspective) that I will pick up.
 You probably can relate to that if you like to automate everything.
+Also, there is a whole section for meetings in this page...
+- **Reality**: I really enjoy to be realistic at work.
+The goal or the vision can be extremely ambitious, but still realistic and based on facts and not _feelings_.
+- **Hapiness**: people motivated, good energy and a really nice environment.
+- **Investment**: people should have the tools to do a good job: infrastructure, tooling, space, even good chairs if it is going to help in the motivation and productivity of the team.

 ### What drains my energy?

 - **Politics**: let's get it done.
 I have seen many people concerned about everything but the company mission, vision and customers: their jobs, their roles, their power, their department and etc. I can play games very well, but they require a huge amount of energy from me.
 Let me invest this energy is something else.
+- **Chaos**: chaos engineering is a good practice when desiging systems.
+However, these things are red flags for me: no prioritization, lack of vision, no technical awareness, bad atitude, no structure in place, power disputes, unclear expectations, unclear roles, unclear administrative processess and etc.
+- **Comfortability**: the basic attrition to change, without change we can't improve.

 ### 1:1s